Patient education: Diabetes mellitus type 2: Overview (Beyond the Basics)

 Nutritional considerations in type 2 diabetes mellitus

-Prediction and prevention of type 2 diabetes mellitus
+Prevention of type 2 diabetes mellitus

-Screening for diabetes mellitus
+Screening for type 2 diabetes mellitus

 The metabolic syndrome (insulin resistance syndrome or syndrome X)